3GP and 3G2: Software support

 When transferred to a computer, 3GP movies can be viewed on Microsoft Windows, Apple macOS, and the various Linux-based operating systems; on the former two with Windows Media Player and Apple QuickTime respectively (their built-in media players), and on all three with VLC media player.
 Programs such as Media Player Classic, K-Multimedia Player, Totem, RealPlayer, MPlayer, and GOM Player can also be used.

 3GP and 3G2 files can be encoded and decoded with open source software FFmpeg.
+Media tags can be read and written on Linux, macOS and Windows using the open source AtomicParsley command-line utility.